bertvv/ansible-role-vsftpd/README.md

 Configuring the firewall is outside the scope of this role.
 Use another role suitable for your distribution, e.g. [bertvv.rh-base](https://galaxy.ansible.com/bertvv/rh-base).

-If you like/use this role, please consider giving it a star or reviewing it on Ansible Galaxy.
+If you like/use this role, please consider giving it a star.
 Thanks!

 ## Requirements